-The American Plan, sometimes abbreviated as AP in listings, means that the accommodations's quoted rate includes three meals a day, i.e. breakfast, lunch, and dinner.
-In the American plan, the meals are provided by the establishment's kitchen and served on site.
+The American Plan, sometimes abbreviated as AP in listings, means that the nightly rate quoted by a hotel or resort includes three meals a day, i.e. breakfast, lunch, and dinner.
+In the American plan, the meals are provided by the establishment's kitchen and served on site, typically in the dining room.

 Cruise ships are one place you can always count on having an American Plan, since you can't exactly take a walk around the corner if you don't like the fare.
-However, several cruise companies have found a way to extract more money out of each passenger.
-In addition to their buffet and main dining room, where there is no extra charge, they tempt with additional restaurants where you can dine for a fee.
-These include the mediocre sushi restaurant aboard Anthem of the Seas, the inventive Qsine restaurant aboard Celebrity Cruises, and the elegant Pinnacle Grills aboard some Holland America ships.
+Meals at the buffet and main dining room are included in the price of the cruise.
+However, several cruise companies have found a way to induce passengers to spend more by eating in their specialty dining venues that charge a fee.
+These include the mediocre sushi restaurant aboard Anthem of the Seas, the inventive Qsine restaurant aboard Celebrity Cruises, and the elegant Pinnacle Grills aboard Holland America ships.

 Keep in Mind:

 - The American Plan is not the same as an All-inclusive Plan.
-The latter includes snacks and alcoholic beverages throughout the day in addition to the three squares.
+The latter includes snacks and alcoholic beverages that are available throughout the day in addition to the three squares.
+If you are on the American Plan and tend to get hungry between meals, bring some fruit from breakfast back to your room or visit a local market for reinforcements.

 - In Europe and some other places around the world, the American Plan is referred to as Full Pension or Full Board.